AMANIE ILLFATED

 Bringing South Sudan to the world

 Amanie Illfated (pronounced: ah-MAH-nee eel-fay-ted) is an award-winning South Sudanese-born international recording artist.
-Known for her dynamic multilingual tracks, she blends Afropop and R&B with her signature powerful yet sweet vocals.
-Drawing from her personal journey—including her experiences growing up as a refugee in Canada—Amanie infuses her music with messages of empowerment, healing, diversity, and joy.
-She has been described as the “African M.I.A.”
+Celebrated for her dynamic multilingual tracks, she blends Afropop, R&B, and now Amapiano with her signature vocals—powerful yet sweet.
+Her music is deeply rooted in her journey, from growing up as a refugee in Canada to becoming a voice for empowerment, healing, diversity, and joy.
+She has often been described as the “African M.I.A.”

-Amanie has received several awards for her contributions to music.
-In 2024, she was named Best Diaspora Artist at the South Sudan Theatre Awards and won Best Styled Music Video of the Year at South Sudan Fashion Week.
-In 2021, she was awarded Best R&B Artist of the Year at the South Sudan Music Awards.
-Her talent has also earned her nominations for Best Female Artist at the African Entertainment Awards and Musician of the Year at the South Sudanese ACE Awards.
+Her artistry has earned numerous accolades, including Best Diaspora Artist at the 2024 South Sudan Theatre Awards, Best Styled Music Video of the Year at South Sudan Fashion Week, and Best R&B Artist of the Year at the 2021 South Sudan Music Awards.
+She has also been nominated for Best Female Artist at the African Entertainment Awards and Musician of the Year at the South Sudanese ACE Awards.

-She has collaborated with notable artists and producers, including Juno Award-winning producers TAABU and James Bryan (The Philosopher Kings, Prozzäk), as well as internationally recognized artists Emmanuel Jal and Yaba Angelosi.
-Her influence extends beyond music, as she has been featured in publications such as Canadian Musician and Bustle Magazine, the latter as part of PUMA’s She Moves Us Campaign.
+Amanie has collaborated with acclaimed artists and producers such as Juno Award winners TAABU and James Bryan (The Philosopher Kings, Prozzäk), internationally recognized musicians Emmanuel Jal and Yaba Angelosi, and most recently South Sudanese artist Single Dee.
+Her influence extends beyond music, with features in Canadian Musician and Bustle Magazine, the latter spotlighting her as part of PUMA’s She Moves Us Campaign.
+She is also partnering with War Child Canada on campaigns advocating for children and youth affected by conflict.